prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 7. Notice, but do not change, any of the settings.

-	>**Note:** In a real world set up, you schedule data refresh to allow Power BI to refresh and manage the partitions on a recurring basis.
+	>**Note**: In a real world set up, you schedule data refresh to allow Power BI to refresh and manage the partitions on a recurring basis.
-	>In this lab, you will do an on-demand refresh.
+	>**Note**: In this lab, you will do an on-demand refresh.

 8. In the **Navigation** pane (located at the left), select **Workspaces (1)** and select the workspace **DP500-<inject key="Deployment ID" enableCopy="false" />** **(2)**.